 From typical Dutch eateries in Amsterdam to show-stopping menus in Rotterdam, there are plenty of great restaurants in the Netherlands.
 But if you’re more of the hands-on type, you might prefer to bring the freshness of Dutch cooking into your own kitchen; whether you explore the local supermarkets or sign up for a recipe box.

-If you’re keen to explore the latter, HelloFresh lets you choose from a wide array of innovative, colorful recipes that are delivered straight to your front door.
+If you’re keen to explore recipe boxes, HelloFresh lets you choose from a wide array of innovative, colorful recipes that are delivered straight to your front door.
 Whether you’re vegan, vegetarian, or simply looking for something quick and easy to put together, you’ll find it all on the app.
 It certainly helps take the stress out of creating fresh, nutritious meals for you and your family.

 When you move to a foreign country, it can be hard to know where to look for local houses and apartments to rent or buy.
 This is where housing apps can make all the difference in helping expats to understand the Dutch property market.
 They can give you an idea of pricing, availability, and even which neighborhoods are growing in popularity.

 Funda is one of the leading housing sites when it comes to finding a new home in the Netherlands.
-You can filter your search by city, neighborhood, budget, and more.
+With their app, you can filter your search by city, neighborhood, budget, and more.
 You’ll also be able to explore each listing by viewing photos and maps, as well as receive push notifications on your phone so you’re aware of any market changes.

 The Netherlands is known around the world for the quality of its cycling infrastructure.
-In fact, the entire country is crisscrossed with safe and accessible cycle paths which make traveling by bike the preferred choice for many expats.
-Occasionally, however, you may need more than two wheels, which is why you may want to download a car-sharing app.
+In fact, Dutch cycling infrastructure crisscrosses the entire country with safe and accessible cycle paths, which makes traveling by bike the preferred choice for many expats.
+Occasionally, however, you may need more than two wheels, which is why you may want to download a car-sharing or taxi app.

-Car2Go is a popular Dutch car-sharing platform that only operates in Amsterdam but connects users to cars in their local neighborhood which they can rent by the minute.
-And because the entire fleet of Car2Go vehicles in the city is electric, you won’t need to feel too guilty about leaving your bike at home, either.
+SnappCar is a popular Dutch car-sharing platform that operates in cities across the country.
+The app connects users to cars in their local neighborhood which they can rent in minutes.
+And because you can choose electric cars, you won’t need to feel too guilty about leaving your bike at home, either.

-For many new arrivals to the Netherlands, opening a bank account is one of the first things on their to-do list.
-Having a Dutch bank account can make your life a whole lot easier; from buying groceries at your local supermarket to setting up payments for your utilities at home.
-Thankfully, the process of opening a mobile bank account in the country is easier than you might expect.
+For many new arrivals to the Netherlands, opening a Dutch bank account is one of the first things on their to-do list.
+Having a Dutch bank account can make your life a whole lot easier; from buying groceries to setting up payments for your Dutch utilities at home.
+Thankfully, the process of opening a mobile bank account in the Netherlands is easier than you might expect.